NextEra Energy (NYSE:NEE) Releases FY 2022 Earnings Guidance

 NextEra Energy (NYSE:NEE – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $2.80-$2.90 for the period, compared to the consensus earnings per share estimate of $2.82.
 The company issued revenue guidance of -.
 NextEra Energy also updated its FY 2023 guidance to $2.98-$3.13 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 15th.
-Shareholders of record on Tuesday, May 31st will be given a $0.425 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 15th.
+Investors of record on Tuesday, May 31st will be given a dividend of $0.425 per share.
+This represents a $1.70 dividend on an annualized basis and a yield of 2.40%.
 The ex-dividend date is Friday, May 27th.
-This represents a $1.70 dividend on an annualized basis and a dividend yield of 2.38%.
-NextEra Energy’s dividend payout ratio is currently 229.73%.
+NextEra Energy’s dividend payout ratio is 229.73%.

-In related news, Director Kirk S. Hachigian bought 10,000 shares of NextEra Energy stock in a transaction that occurred on Tuesday, May 3rd.
-The stock was purchased at an average cost of $70.19 per share, for a total transaction of $701,900.00.
-Following the acquisition, the director now owns 5,000 shares in the company, valued at $350,950.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Corporate insiders own 0.43% of the company’s stock.
+In other news, Director Kirk S. Hachigian purchased 10,000 shares of the company’s stock in a transaction dated Tuesday, May 3rd.
+The stock was bought at an average cost of $70.19 per share, for a total transaction of $701,900.00.
+Following the purchase, the director now owns 5,000 shares of the company’s stock, valued at $350,950.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+0.43% of the stock is owned by corporate insiders.

-Several institutional investors have recently bought and sold shares of the company.
-Camden National Bank boosted its position in shares of NextEra Energy by 303.2% in the fourth quarter.
-Camden National Bank now owns 89,975 shares of the utilities provider’s stock valued at $6,941,000 after acquiring an additional 67,659 shares during the period.
-Eagle Capital Management LLC raised its stake in NextEra Energy by 3.9% during the 2nd quarter.
-Eagle Capital Management LLC now owns 49,696 shares of the utilities provider’s stock valued at $3,642,000 after purchasing an additional 1,852 shares during the last quarter.
-Center for Financial Planning Inc. boosted its holdings in NextEra Energy by 4.8% in the 3rd quarter.
-Center for Financial Planning Inc. now owns 34,913 shares of the utilities provider’s stock valued at $2,741,000 after purchasing an additional 1,600 shares during the period.
-Flagship Harbor Advisors LLC grew its position in NextEra Energy by 21.7% in the 4th quarter.
-Flagship Harbor Advisors LLC now owns 26,043 shares of the utilities provider’s stock worth $2,431,000 after purchasing an additional 4,647 shares during the last quarter.
-Finally, Integrated Wealth Concepts LLC increased its holdings in shares of NextEra Energy by 7.4% during the 4th quarter.
-Integrated Wealth Concepts LLC now owns 24,186 shares of the utilities provider’s stock worth $2,258,000 after purchasing an additional 1,664 shares during the period.
-Institutional investors and hedge funds own 77.89% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+ClearBridge Investments Ltd increased its stake in shares of NextEra Energy by 42.3% in the first quarter.
+ClearBridge Investments Ltd now owns 1,717,615 shares of the utilities provider’s stock valued at $145,499,000 after buying an additional 510,202 shares during the period.
+Caisse DE Depot ET Placement DU Quebec increased its position in NextEra Energy by 27.2% during the 1st quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 2,036,400 shares of the utilities provider’s stock valued at $172,503,000 after purchasing an additional 435,900 shares during the period.
+Bridgewater Associates LP bought a new position in NextEra Energy during the 1st quarter worth approximately $28,007,000.
+Mariner LLC lifted its position in shares of NextEra Energy by 29.2% in the 1st quarter.
+Mariner LLC now owns 1,303,305 shares of the utilities provider’s stock worth $110,403,000 after purchasing an additional 294,582 shares during the period.
+Finally, Charles Schwab Investment Management Inc. boosted its stake in shares of NextEra Energy by 3.1% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 9,309,930 shares of the utilities provider’s stock valued at $788,644,000 after purchasing an additional 282,012 shares during the last quarter.
+Hedge funds and other institutional investors own 77.89% of the company’s stock.

 NextEra Energy Company Profile (Get Rating)